P-patel74/Letter-grade/README.md

 # Letter-grade
-A JavaScript grade calculator that converts percentages into letter grades and calculates a final course average.
+This project is a JavaScript grade calculator that takes marks from multiple assignments and assessments, calculates the overall course average, and assigns a letter grade to each mark.
+The program uses a function to determine letter grades based on percentage ranges and displays both individual results and the final course grade.
+It demonstrates the use of functions, conditionals, variables, and DOM manipulation to create an interactive grading tool.